World News -

-The Cape Ray, a U.S. naval vessel, has been fitted with at least $10 million worth of gear to carry about 560 metric tons of Syria's most dangerous chemical weapons precursors out to sea for processing.
+The Cape Ray has been fitted with at least $10 million worth of gear to carry about 560 metric tons of Syria's most dangerous chemical weapons precursors out to sea for processing.
 Hot water is the main agent used to neutralize the chemicals into a less poisonous mixture.

 A UN report released in Sept.
 2013 said there was "clear and convincing evidence" that rockets containing the nerve agent sarin were used in the Aug.
 21, 2013, attack near Damascus, which killed hundreds.
 Inspectors were ordered to report on whether weapons were used, not on who used them.